Scottish Longitudinal Study

 Which statistical software will be available in the safe-setting?

-Most commonly used statistical software is available in the safe-setting, including Stata, SPSS, R and SAS.
-If there is a particular piece of specialist software that you require for your analyses, discuss this with your Support Officer and it may be possible to have this added to the computers in the safe setting.
+Most commonly used statistical software Stata, SPSS and SAS are supported by SLS staff for analysis in the safe setting.
+R is also available but not officially supported by SLS staff.
+If there is a particular piece of specialist software that you require for your analyses, discuss this with your Support Officer and it may be possible to have this added to the computers in the safe setting subject to the conditions of your licence for the software – it would be expected that in this situation remote access would be difficult.

 Can I use more than one LS for my study?